Unboxed-Software/solana-course/content/durable-nonces.md

 });
 ```

-Notice that we are setting `skipPreflight: true` in the `sendAndConfirmRawTransaction` function, this is because if we don't do that the transaction will never reach the network, and the library will reject it and throw an error, therefore it will fail but the nonce will not advance.
+Notice that we are setting `skipPreflight: true` in the `sendAndConfirmRawTransaction` function.
+This step is crucial because, without it, the transaction would never reach the network.
+Instead, the library would reject it and throw an error, leading to a failure where the nonce does not advance.

+However, this is not the whole story.
+In the upcoming test case, we will discover scenarios where even if the transaction fails, the nonce will not advance.
+Let's dive right into it.

+## 5. The Nonce Account Will Not Advance if the Transaction Fails Because of the Nonce Advance Instruction

-## 5. The nonce account will not advance if the transaction fails because the nonce auth did not sign the transaction
+For the nonce to advance, the `advanceNonce` instruction must succeed.
+Thus, if the transaction fails for any reason related to this instruction, the nonce will not advance.

+The `nonceAdvance` instruction could fail for several reasons:
+1. If the nonce authority did not sign the transaction.
+2. If there were any mistakes in the instruction.

+**1. The Nonce Authority Didn't Sign the Transaction**

 ```ts
   it('The nonce account will not advance if the transaction fails because the nonce auth did not sign the transaction', async () => {